ridowana-tabassum/ridowana-tabassum/README.md

 ## About Me
-🎓 Computer Science and Engineering graduate from Notre Dame University Bangladesh 🤖 Junior Machine Learning Engineer at Fusion Technology 💡 Passionate about AI, Data Science, and Innovation
+🎓 Computer Science and Engineering graduate from Notre Dame University Bangladesh 🤖 Passionate about AI, Data Science, and Innovation
-🚀 Committed to continuous learning and pushing technological boundaries
+💡 Committed to continuous learning and pushing technological boundaries

 ## Technical Skills
 ### Languages